 - Edit the appointment fee, if you haven't done so already.
-If you've already edited the appointment fee, skip to step 3.
+If you've already edited the appointment fee, skip to the last step.

 - Create new invoices for the appointment and make sure to edit the date before saving the invoice.
 You can edit the date on a newly created invoice by clicking the date on the invoice.